 Introduction

 Overview

 PC2 is a dynamic, distributed real-time system designed to manage and control Programming Contests.
 It includes support for multi-site contests, heterogeneous platform operations including mixed Windows and Unix in a single contest, and dynamic real-time updates of contest status and standings to all sites.
 This manual describes the steps required to install, configure, and run a contest using PC2.
-Further information on PC2, including how to obtain a copy of the system, can be found at Error!
+Further information on PC2, including how to obtain a copy of the system, can be found at https://pc2ccs.github.io/Error!
 Hyperlink reference not valid..

 PC2 operates using a client-server architecture.
 Each site in a contest runs a single PC2 server, and also runs multiple PC2 clients which communicate with the site server.
 Logging into a client using one of several different types of PC2 accounts (Administrator, Team, Judge, or Scoreboard) enables that client to perform common contest operations associated with the account type, such as contest configuration and control (Administrator), submitting contestant programs (Team), judging submissions (Judge), and maintaining the current contest standings (Scoreboard).